Manual Multi-Timeframe Analysis vs Confluence Tools: What Actually Scales in 2026

 - You have a watchlist bigger than ~5–10 symbols and limited time

-- You “scan charts” as a habit, not as a planned process
+- You scan charts as a habit, not a planned process

-- You’re blind to market regime changes (see regime detection)
+- You’re blind to regime changes (see regime detection)

-The consequence is predictable: more time on charts → more trades → lower selectivity → worse results.
+The consequence is predictable: more chart time → more trades → lower selectivity → worse results.

 What confluence tools automate (without replacing your brain)